 How and when do I need to pay for my project?

-An invoice for the weekly project costs and airport pick up will be sent by email shortly after we have received your flight to Marrakesh.
+An invoice for the weekly project costs and airport pick up will be sent by email shortly after we have received your flight to Peru.
 We calculate project costs for the volunteer programme based on your flights This is the easiest way to pay.
 Email us if you are travelling soon and have not received an invoice.
-And don't worry if you forget, if we have your flights already - we'll send you a reminder before you go!
+And don’t worry if you forget, if we have your flights already – we’ll send you a reminder before you go!

 Will I need a visa before travel?